18F/clinical-trials-prototype/pages/home.md

 <section class="usa-section">
   <div class="usa-grid">
     <div class="usa-width-five-twelfths trial-info">
-      <h2>Find a study</h2>
+      <h2>Explore more than 240,000 research studies in 201 countries</h2>
-      <p>ClinicalTrials.gov is a resource maintained by the U.S. National Library of Medicine.
-Listing a study does not mean it has been reviewed by the U.S. federal government. <a href="https://clinicaltrials.gov/ct2/about-studies/learn#Considerations">Know the risks of clinical studies</a> and talk to a medical professional before volunteering for a study.</p>
+      <p>ClinicalTrials.gov is a resource provided by the U.S. National Library of Medicine.
+Listing a study does not mean it has been evaluated by the U.S. federal government. <a href="https://clinicaltrials.gov/ct2/about-studies/learn#Considerations">Know the risks of clinical studies</a> and talk to a healthcare professional before participating.</p>
     </div>
     <div class="usa-width-seven-twelfths">
       <form class="form-search-home" action="{{ site.baseurl }}/search-results/">
         <fieldset class="fieldset-search">
-          <legend class="search-legend">Search through 240,000+ studies in the U.S. and 201 other countries</legend>
+          <legend class="search-legend">Find a study</legend>
           <fieldset class="usa-fieldset-inputs usa-fieldset-tabs">
             <legend class="usa-sr-only">Study Status</legend>
             <ul class="usa-unstyled-list">